 •MY BFF BLF-100% BFL (Blue Faced Leicester): My favorite.
 Lustrous shine, and silky with a long staple length and bounce.
 Delightful to spin.

-•POLY LOVE-100% Polywarth: 22-24 microns.
-The Polywarth breed was created by crossing Lincoln and Merino creating one amazing and adaptable sheep.
+•POL-LOVE-100% Polwarth: 22-24 microns.
+The Polwarth breed was created by crossing Lincoln and Merino creating one amazing and adaptable sheep.
 Its fiber has a long staple length and creates a smooth, strong yarn that can even be used alone for a wonderful sock yarn.
 It's another fun, soft fiber that is easy to spin.
 Perfect for beginners or people just wanting to try out some different fibers.

 •RUSTIC LUX: Talk about luxury!
 An absolutely delicious blend of Tibetan Yak/Mulberry Silk/and superfine Merino.
 Unbelievable softness, fluff, and a lovely gray undertone from the Tibetan Yak.
 Treat yo' self!

 •MAGIC CLOUDS: Magic Clouds are a big, fluffy soft, 2 oz. carded mixed-fiber surprise with a healthy dose of sparkle.
 Fibers can include: Merino, Bamboo, Tussah Silk, Blue-Faced Leicester, Targhee, yearling Mohair locks, Lincoln, Rambouillet, Angelina, Firestar...always a surprise.
 Depending on how fine you spin this you can get enough yardage for a small project with one 2 oz.
 Magic Cloud.
 Or spin up the yarn to add some interest to another project.
 Let your creativity drive your yarn-artistry!